xxyzerg/WebsitesProjects/README.md

 # WebsitesProjects
-For those who want to know more, you may also have a look those websites either I have done individually or as a developer in the team.:)
+For those who want to know more, you may also have a look at those websites either I have done individually or as a developer in the team.:)

 - Please visit(No CMS used): http://mylinux.langara.bc.ca/~xxu22/wmdd4835/final/
 - Please visit: http://www.shiping.info/